bjfish/jruby-truffle-gem-test-pack/README.md

     ../../../../../jruby-truffle-gem-test-pack/gems/

-If the dependencies of the gem have a gem pulled from git, the dir containing the GIT repository can be added with:
+If the dependencies of the gem have a gem pulled from git, the dir containing the git repository can be added with:

     git add gems/bundler/gems/qu-d098e2657c92/
     # the last `/` is significant